 As with any purchase for security and safety, opt for what you can afford and not just the cheapest, as there are significant performance differences between types, models and makes.
 Having more than one type of security measure will also give you a better chance of your vehicle staying where you left it.

-At minimum, you should fit something highly visible, like a steering wheel lock, to stave off the opportunist thief, but back this up with a good quality alarm/immobiliser system.
+At a minimum, you should fit something highly visible, like a steering wheel lock, to stave off the opportunist thief, but back this up with a good quality alarm/immobiliser system.
 If this was fitted on its own, an opportunist may well fancy his chances, but you will find yourself with the hassle of replacing a window or lock.
 If you have a keyless entry system on your car, you are particularly vulnerable to the tech-savvy criminal and you should consider an OBD blocker as well.

 When purchasing any security system, always look for ones that are labelled ‘Thatcham approved’.
 Thatcham is the Motor Insurance Repair Research Centre where security systems are rigorously tested and approved, to make sure they are reliable, safe and effective at protecting your car from vehicle crime.